Skip to main content

 If you prefer using your phone or tablet, you can download the official ChatGPT app:

 Make sure you download the official app from OpenAI.
-There are some copycat apps out there.
-Look for the one with a simple green and white logo.
+There are some copycat apps out there that may charge you money or be unsafe.
+The real app has a simple black and white logo.
 If you need a refresher on downloading apps safely, take a look at our guide on how to download apps safely.

-1. Go to chat.openai.com (or open the app)
+1. Go to chat.openai.com in your browser or open the ChatGPT app

-2. Click "Sign up" — you will see this button near the top of the page
+2. Click or tap "Sign up" — you will see this button near the top of the page

-3. Enter your email address — use an email you check regularly
+3. Enter your email address — use an email you check regularly, like your Gmail or Outlook address

-4. Create a password — pick something strong and unique.
-If you are not sure how to make a good password, our guide on how to create strong passwords will help
+4. Create a password — pick something strong with at least 8 characters, mixing letters and numbers.
+Our guide on how to create strong passwords can help with this

-5. Check your email for a verification message from OpenAI and click the link inside
+5. Check your email inbox for a verification message from OpenAI and click the link inside it.
+If you do not see it, check your spam or junk folder

 6. Fill in your name and birthday — this is just basic account information

 7. You are done!
-You will be taken to the ChatGPT screen, ready to start chatting
+You will be taken straight to the ChatGPT screen, ready to start chatting

 Your First Conversation

 Now for the fun part.
-Here is how to have your very first chat:
+Here is how to have your very first chat with ChatGPT:

-1. You will see a text box at the bottom of the screen.
-It might say something like "Message ChatGPT"
+1. Look at the bottom of the screen.
+You will see a text box that says something like "Message ChatGPT"

 2. Click on the text box and type a question.
-For example, try typing: What are three easy dinner recipes using chicken?
+Try something simple like: What are three easy dinner recipes using chicken?

-4. Wait a moment.
+4. Watch the magic happen.
 ChatGPT will start writing its answer right before your eyes.
 It usually takes just a few seconds

 That is it.
-You just had a conversation with AI.
+You just had your first conversation with AI.
 Not so scary, was it?

 Writing and Editing Emails

-Struggling to write an email to your doctor's office, your bank, or a complaint letter?
+Struggling to write an email to your doctor's office, your insurance company, or a complaint letter?
 Just tell ChatGPT what you need:

 "Write a polite email to my internet provider asking them to explain the charges on my last bill."

-It will draft a professional, clear email that you can copy and send.
+It will draft a professional, clear email in seconds.
+You can then copy it into your email and send it.
 You can also paste in an email you have already written and ask ChatGPT to "make this sound more polite" or "make this shorter."

 Tell ChatGPT what ingredients you have, and it will suggest recipes: